 To ensure that we have a complete understanding of the cost-of-ownership charge, we direct Utilities to develop a report to include a step-by-step description of the cost-of-ownership charge and the determination of the value of each element.
+As suggested by SBUA in comments to the proposed decision, Utilities shall include in the report a discussion of the potential cost shifts between ratepayers and interconnection applicants, if modifications are made to those values and the cost-of-ownership method.
 Utilities shall seek input from the Commission's Energy Division regarding a side-by-side comparison of each of the Utilities and other related content.
 The final report shall be submitted to the Energy Division no later than March 31, 2021.
 No later than 60 days following the submission of the report, Utilities shall host a workshop to present the contents of the report to parties and other stakeholders.

 5.8.
-Issues 27 and 28: Operational Requirements of Smart Inverters and Coordinating the Requirements with Valuation Mechanisms Adopted in the Integrated Distributed Energy Resources Proceeding
+Issues 27 and 28: Operational Requirements of Smart Inverters and Coordinating the Requirements with Valuation Mechanisms Adopted in the Integrated Distributed Energy Resources Proceeding regarding the full range of smart inverter capabilities.

-We agree with parties that Rule 21 currently requires customers to maintain the default settings for smart inverter functions unless different settings are approved.
-We therefore adopt Proposal 27a, which provides further clarification regarding default settings, as well as providing instruction regarding the full range of smart inverter capabilities.
 We also adopt Proposal 27c, which would convene the Smart Inverter Working Group to refine technical specifications for the Set Active Power Mode function.
 We find this proposal presents a coordinated effort to align existing and developing inverter standards.
 Relatedly, we adopt Proposal 28a, which instructs Energy Division to determine whether the Smart Inverter Working Group should be reconvened for technical work following the adoption of any sourcing or valuation mechanism in R.14-10-003, the proceeding addressing the integration of distributed energy resources.
 We decline to adopt Proposal 27b, which would require Utilities to convene a workshop to present their distributed energy resources management systems (DERMS) roadmaps.
 Utilities will present these roadmaps during Working Group 4 discussions.
 Below, we present an overview of Issue 27 and the related Issue 28, describe each of the recommendations from the working group, and discuss our determinations.